- A quick glance at what nibbler tool to use

 Aviation snips are the cheapest option by far.

-You can get a nice controlled cut with a good pair of snips, and you can cut across big sheets fairly easily, but only if you are directly cross-cutting the iron sheet.
+You can get a nice controlled cut with a top-tier pair of snips, and you can cut across big sheets fairly easily, but only if you are directly cross-cutting the iron sheet.

 However, tin snips are less effective at cutting big cuts on metal sheets, as they can be pretty slow to work with.

-Tin-snips are best for cutting flashing and tidying up edges that you haven’t got perfect with an electric tool.
+Tin snips are best for cutting flashing and tidying up edges that you haven’t got perfectly with an electric tool.

 2. Electric-shears